Finding large counterexamples by selectively exploring the Pachner graph

 As a result of the face identifications, many edges and vertices of the tetrahedra may also become identified.
 The resulting equivalence classes of edges are called \textbf{edges} of the triangulation; similarly, the resulting equivalence classes of vertices are called \textbf{vertices} of the triangulation.
 The \textbf{degree} of an edge $e$ of a triangulation is the number of tetrahedra that meet $e$, counted with multiplicity; this is equivalent to the number of tetrahedron edges that are identified to form $e$.
 The \textbf{1-skeleton} of a triangulation $\mathcal{T}$ is the subcomplex consisting only of the vertices and edges of $\mathcal{T}$.

 If a point lies on the boundary of a triangulation, then we say that it is \textbf{boundary}; otherwise, we say that it is \textbf{internal}.
-If a face, edge or vertex consists \emph{entirely} of boundary points, then we say that it is \textbf{boundary}; otherwise, we say that it is \textbf{internal}.
+If an edge or face consists \emph{entirely} of boundary points, then we say that it is \textbf{boundary}; otherwise, we say that it is \textbf{internal}.

 A notable feature of generalised triangulations is that it is possible to get a \textbf{one-vertex triangulation}: a triangulation in which all of the tetrahedron vertices are identified to form a single vertex.
 In fact, \emph{every} compact $3$-manifold with at most one boundary component admits a one-vertex triangulation; one way to prove this is to use the two-tetrahedron ``triangular-pillow-with-tunnel'' that was first introduced by Weeks~\cite{SnapPy,Weeks2005}.